xdigu/route-screen-react-native/README.md

 # route-screen-react-native

-An simple example of how to handle multiple navigation in the same app
+A simple example of how to handle multiple navigation in the same app

 This example use [react-navigation](https://reactnavigation.org/docs/getting-started) with: